Object-oriented scientific programming with C++¶

 Flashback: Object Oriented Programming¶

 Imagine each LEGO block as a piece of data (like an integer, string, etc.).
-A struct
+A struct or a class is like a LEGO set that contains a variety of different blocks.

-(=can be accessed from outside the struct) by default - Components of a class are
+• Components of a struct are public (=can be accessed from outside the struct) by default

-(=cannot be accessed from outside the class) by default - Components of a struct/class are attributes and member functions (=methods)
+• Components of a struct/class are attributes and member functions (=methods)

 Class vs. struct¶